-Table 3 - Housing Delivery Test 2021
+Table 3 - Housing Delivery Test 2022

-Number of homes required Num ber of ho mes deliv vered HDT: 2021 2018- 19 2019- 20 2020- 21 TOTAL 2018- 19 2019- 20 2020- 21 TOTAL measurement 691 611 449 1,752 130 200 230 560 32%
+Nu mber of ho mes requi red Nui mber of ho mes delive red HDT: 2022 2019-20 2020-21 2021-22 TOTAL 2019-20 2020-21 2021-22 TOTAL measurement 611 449 693 1,754 200 230 127 557 32%

-4.0 Housing Delivery in Eastbourne
+4. Housing Delivery in Eastbourne

-- 4.1 The Council monitors planning applications throughout the year, including quarterly site visits to establish progress on site.
-The data collected on housing approvals and completions feeds into the Council's Authority Monitoring Report (AMR) which is published on an annual basis. - 4.2 Monitoring consists of site visits to development sites and engaging with developers where necessary to understand delivery rates and completion targets. - 4.3 This section looks at the Council's past housing delivery performance, the extent to which permissions for development are granted, and the average timescales for housing development to commence and complete.
+- 4.1 The Council monitors planning applications throughout the year, including six-monthly site visits to establish progress on site.
+The data collected on housing approvals and completions feeds into the Council's Authority Monitoring Report (AMR)1 which is published on an annual basis. - 4.2 Monitoring consists of site visits to development sites and engaging with developers where necessary to understand delivery rates and completion targets. - 4.3 This section looks at the Council's past housing delivery performance, the extent to which permissions for development are granted, and the average timescales for housing development to commence and complete.